codefresh-io/plugins/plugins/cfstep-twistlock/README.md

 The Docker image uses the Twistlock API v2.3: https://twistlock.desk.com/customer/en/portal/articles/2912404-twistlock-api-2-3

-Plugin that allow users to perform Twistlock Security Scans on their images.
+Plugin that allow users to perform Twistlock Security Scans on images.

 This plugin **does not** require access to Docker Daemon.